pagkly/Zed/Investopedia3/Understanding Gardening Leave.md

 ## Rights and Obligations

-An employee is entitled to their salary and benefits during gardening leave, but depending on their employment contract, may not be eligible for bonuses or [accrual payments](https://www.investopedia.com/terms/a/accruedincome.asp).
+An employee is entitled to their salary and benefits during gardening leave, but depending on their employment contract, may not be eligible for bonuses or [[accrual payments]](https://www.investopedia.com/terms/a/accruedincome.asp).

 During a gardening leave, it is typical for an employee to be prevented from accessing the employer’s data and computer system, and to be prohibited from contacting clients, suppliers, or fellow employees.
 The employee will usually be required to return company property such as laptops, smartphones, or vehicles during this period.